albayerga/G_102_6_webapp/README.md

-# Search Engine with Web Analytics - skeleton project
+# Search Engine with Web Analytics
 # IRWA Final Project

 ## Used data files in /data